-If the concept of torturing yourself resonates with you at all today, I will quote self help guru Louise Hay:
+If the concept of torturing yourself resonates with you, take a lesson from self help guru Louise Hay:

 "Stop torturing yourself."

 NOW BACK TO PRIVILEGE